-- Education about safety planning, including how to get an order of protection (legal) or no-contact order (university)
+- Education about safety planning, including how to get a civil order of protection (legal) or a no-contact order (university).

-- An advocate can accompany you to the hospital following an assault in order to receive a medical evaluation and/or for a Sexual Assault Nurse Examiner (SANE) exam (an exam used to collect evidence should you decide to pursue a criminal process).
+- An advocate can accompany you to the hospital following an assault in order to receive a medical evaluation and/or for a Sexual Assault Nurse Examiner (SANE) forensic exam, which is used to collect evidence should you decide to pursue a criminal investigation).

-- Help reporting an incident to the Title IX Office (including having an advocate accompany you for the investigation)
+- Help reporting an incident to the Title IX Office (including having an advocate accompany you for the investigative process).

-- Help reporting an incident to the Denver Police Department and other law enforcement offices (including having an advocate accompany you to the police department).
+- Help reporting an incident to the Denver Police Department and other law enforcement agencies (including having an advocate accompany you to the police department).